bjgarcia/hdzero-goggle-services/README.md

 API should operate on the SD Card mount point only.
 Anything outside of that should be prevented.
 Prevent malicious code by scrubbing paths and limiting file names.
 Keep it simple.

 ### Get Methods
-Only accepts simple globs with a single period.
+List will accepts simple globs and a single period extension.
 Example filter="filename*.jpg", filter = "*.jpg", or filter="filename.*" will work.

 ```
 /cgi-bin/file?list=path[&filter=jpg]